GalenWong/lalamove-intern-challenge/README.md

 # Technical Challenge - Lalamove

+## After thoughts
+It was a really fun challenge.
+I learnt a lot from writing codes and reading documentations.

+I included data.txt which contains some test strings that I used to test the main routine.

+They include:
+- correctly formatted repo
+- non-existent repo
+- incorrect formatting
+- repo that has a large number of releases (node.js) with a low minVer
+- repo that does not have releases

+### Difficulties
+- Mastering Golang syntax
+- Error handling
+- Get as much releases as possible without breaking the git API rate limit

 ## Tech/Infrastructure Intern

 This exercise is designed to assess some basic knowledge of writing applications.
 These include, but are not limited to: